Small Business Website Design [Quick Fixes]

-To win their trust and get them to give you a try, they need to see some trust elements on the homepage.
+To win their trust and get them to give you a try, they need to see some trust elements on the homepage of your small business website design.
 Things like reviews, awards you’ve received, logos of organizations you’re affiliated with that they might have heard of, and even the logos of your customers.

 No Facebook Pixel

 Most businesses are on Facebook these days.
 Many of them, maybe you, are also advertising on Facebook, even if it’s just boosting the occasional post.
-Yet I see so many businesses that haven’t put the Facebook pixel on their website.
+Yet I see so many examples of small business website design that have missed the Facebook pixel.
 It’s such a lost opportunity.

 Imagine if you could create targeted Facebook ads that went to people who had visited your website, or even specific pages on your website?
 How effective would that be?
 What about reaching an audience that shares the same characteristics with people who have already shown an interest in your business?
 How much more effective would your advertising be?